A pick-a-path story

 With a growing young family and wanting to be closer-to-home I took a role as the HR Director of a large not-for-profit with 1,200 staff across the lower South Island establishing a people strategy and developing an HR service that took a lead role in making the organisation a better place to work for staff striving to help the disadvantaged lead better, more fulfilling lives.

 2013 saw the establishment of my boutique leadership development practice, LeadingIdeas.
-This was my launchpad into working exclusively with leaders of larger service-oriented organisations keen to develop cultures of engaged & enabled staff.
+This was my launchpad into working exclusively with leaders of larger service-oriented organisations keen to develop cultures of engaged & enabled staff in what I call RAW - Radically Authentic Workplaces.

-Continuing to develop the HR profession, I now also work with organisations to harness the power of different thinking - in particular around the emerging D&I space of maximising the experience and performance of those with neurodiverse conditions such as ADHD, Autism and Dyslexia.
+Continuing to partner with the HR profession, this work morphed some more into helping organisations harness the power of hidden difference and different thinking - in particular around the emerging D&I space of maximising the experience and performance of those with neurodiverse conditions such as ADHD, Autism and Dyslexia.

 I reckon I’ve found my calling here.